ngyangjo/ping-app-serverless/README.md

-Run the project using mvn clean package.
-Make sure the ping-app-serverless-0.1.jar is built inside the target folder
+Build the project using 'mvn clean package' command.
+Make sure the ping-app-serverless-0.1.jar is built inside the target folder.

 Once the jar is ready, go to AWS Console and follow the steps to deploy the Jar to Lambda